Banjo: Classic era, 1880s–1910s

 The banjo, although popular, carried low-class associations from its role in blackface minstrel shows, medicine shows, tent shows, and variety shows or vaudeville.
 There was a push in the 19th century to bring the instrument into "respectability."
 Musicians such as William A. Huntley made an effort to "elevate" the instrument or make it more "artistic," by "bringing it to a more sophisticated level of technique and repertoire based on European standards."
 Huntley may have been the first white performer to successfully make the transition from performing in blackface to being himself on stage, noted by the Boston Herald in November 1884.
 He was supported by another former blackface performer, Samuel Swaim Stewart, in his corporate magazine that popularized highly talented professionals.

 As the "raucous" imitations of plantation life decreased in minstrelsy, the banjo became more acceptable as an instrument of fashionable society, even to be accepted into women's parlors.
 Part of that change was a switch from the stroke style to the guitar playing style.
 An 1888 newspaper said, "All the maidens and a good many of the women also strum the instrument, banjo classes abound on every side and banjo recitals are among the newest diversions of fashion...Youths and elderly men too have caught the fever...the star strummers among men are in demand at the smartest parties and have the choosing of the society of the most charming girls."

 Some of those entertainers, such as Alfred A. Farland, specialized in classical music.
 However, musicians who wanted to entertain their audiences, and make a living, mixed it in with the popular music that audiences wanted.
 Farland's pupil Frederick J. Bacon was one of these.
-A former medicine show entertainer, Bacon performed classical music along with popular songs such as Massa's in de cold, cold ground, a Medley of Scotch Airs, a Medley of Southern Airs, and Thomas Glynn’s West Lawn Polka.
+A former medicine show entertainer, Bacon performed classical music along with popular songs such as Massa's in de cold, cold ground, a Medley of Scotch Airs, a Medley of Southern Airs, and Thomas Glynn's West Lawn Polka.

 Banjo innovation which began in the minstrel age continued, with increased use of metal parts, exotic wood, raised metal frets and a tone-ring that improved the sound.
 Instruments were designed in a variety of sizes and pitch ranges, to play different parts in banjo orchestras.
 Examples on display in the museum include banjorines and piccolo banjos.

-New styles of playing, a new look, instruments in a variety of pitch ranges to take the place of different sections in an orchestra – all helped to separate the instrument from the rough minstrel image of the previous 50–60 years.
-The instrument was modern now, a bright new thing, with polished metal sides.
+New styles of playing, instruments in a variety of pitch ranges to take the place of different sections in an orchestra – all helped to separate the instrument from the minstrel image of the previous 50–60 years.